bbw3luv/Devops/README.md

 * Secret mangement using tool liks hashicorp vault,aws secret manager or any secret management tool to secure database credentials

-* Implementation of ingress for route base routing for application accessibility  in the  kubernetes cluster that has ingress controller
+* Implementation of ingress for route base routing for application accessibility  in the  kubernetes cluster that a ingress controller